 These online spaces frequently share “thinspiration” photos, restrictive diet advice, and harmful “tips” on how to hide disordered eating behaviors from friends or family.
 They may also personify eating disorders by referring to them as “Ana” or “Mia,” portraying them as loyal friends or sources of guidance.
 This creates an illusion of safety and belonging that draws vulnerable individuals deeper into their disorders.

-Why Pro-Ana and Pro-Mia Content Is Dangerous
+Why Pro-Ana + Pro-Mia Content Is Dangerous

 They undermine recovery.
 Many users are told that recovery is “giving up” or “losing control,” making it harder to seek help.